What is a trade mark examination report?

 A section 41 objection is raised when the examiner considers that your trade mark is not capable of distinguishing your goods or services.
 This commonly arises when the mark is descriptive of the goods or services, or where it contains terms that other traders might legitimately need to use.

 For example, if you applied to register "Fresh Juice" for a juice brand, the examiner would likely raise a section 41 objection on the basis that the mark describes the goods.
+Similarly, "Quick Clean" for cleaning services would face the same issue because it directly describes the nature and quality of the service.

-If your mark has been rejected as descriptive, see our guide on what to do when your trade mark is rejected as descriptive.
+If your mark has been rejected as descriptive, see our detailed guide on what to do when your trade mark is rejected as descriptive.

 Section 44 objections (conflicting marks)